mikeinjapan/mikeinjapan.github.io/README.md

 ## About

 I help U.S. and Japanese organizations build bridges across cultures—ensuring smooth communication, efficient operations, and successful project delivery.
-With over a decade of experience in Japan, I specialize in helping international teams avoid “rookie mistakes” and create partnerships built on trust.
+With over a decade of experience in Japan, I specialize in helping international teams avoid rookie mistakes and create partnerships built on trust.

 ---